Rams receivers in flux: Woods tears ACL, Beckham practices

 A team captain, Woods also has been a model of durability in his NFL career, never missing more than three games in a season due to injury.

-McVay joined the Rams in the same offseason as Woods and left tackle Andrew Whitworth, and the two players have been foundational contributors to the offensive-minded coach’s success.
+McVay joined the Rams in the same offseason as Woods, Kupp and left tackle Andrew Whitworth.
+All three players have been foundational contributors to the offensive-minded coach’s success.

-“I think these are probably the worst moments that you go through,” McVay said.
-“When you see somebody that you love and care about so much go through some adversity on something that’s just such a freak accident.”
+“Rob Woods is one of the best dudes I’ve met,” said Kupp, who tore the ACL in his left knee one day shy of exactly three years earlier, an injury that kept him out of the Super Bowl that season.

+“He plays hard for the people he loves,” Kupp added.
+“That’s the way he lives his life.
+On game days, for three hours he’s Bobby Trees.
+He’s a whole ‘nother animal. … He’s going to have a great template from me and other people who have been through it, and he’s going to attack it to get back.”

-The Rams pursued and signed Beckham earlier this week because they were already thin at receiver.
-DeSean Jackson demanded to leave Los Angeles last month after being disappointed in his lack of playing time, and rookies Tutu Atwell and Jacob Harris are out for the season with knee injuries.
+The Rams pursued and signed Beckham earlier this week because they were already thin at receiver behind their three starters.
+DeSean Jackson demanded to leave Los Angeles last month with disappointment in his lack of playing time, whilel rookies Tutu Atwell and Jacob Harris are out for the season with knee injuries.

-That means the Rams will face the 49ers with a third receiver on the field who has little or no game experience with this offense.
+That means the Rams will face the 49ers with a third receiver on the field who has little or no game experience with Stafford and this offense.

 If the prospect worries McVay, he isn’t saying so.